Jeevadharshininanjundan/FullStack-/README.md

-# Code Quest - Competitive Programming Platform
+# CodeJudge - Full-Stack Online Judge Platform

 ##  Overview
 Code Quest is a full-stack competitive programming platform that allows users to practice coding problems, participate in contests, track progress via heatmaps and leaderboards, and more.